I’m Dr. Sandra Cohen, a clinical psychologist and psychoanalyst in private practice in Beverly Hills, California. Welcome to my website.

 I am a contributor to internationalpsychoanalyis.net, where I post psychoanalytically informed film pieces and reviews.

-Dr. Sandra Cohen is an expert with the following online publication: YourTango.com, a relationship and self-improvement website.
+Dr. Sandra Cohen was an expert with YourTango.com, a relationship and self-improvement website, from 2018 to 2022.

 For further information: